sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 ## What is Cody?

-### What is Cody (ELI5)?
+#### What is Cody (ELI5)?

 Cody is an AI coding assistant that lives in your editor that can find, explain, and write code.
 Cody uses a combination of AI (specifically Large Language Models or LLMs), Sourcegraph search, and Sourcegraph code intelligence to provide answers that eliminate toil and keep human programmers in flow.
 You can think of Cody as your programmer buddy who has read through all the code on GitHub, all the questions on StackOverflow, and all your organization's private code, and is always there to answer questions you might have or suggest ways of doing something based on prior knowledge.

-### Is Cody for Enterprise customers?
+#### Is Cody for Enterprise customers?
 Or for individual devs?

 There are two ways to use Cody:

 - As an individual dev, using Cody with sourcegraph.com.
 Follow the instructions here.
-Note that enterprise users might want to try Cody using sourcegraph.com, but Sourcegraph.com is NOT SOC2, and not suitable for private data.
-Individual devs should only use Cody with sourcegraph.com on public code.
+Note that users might want to try Cody using sourcegraph.com on private com, which is possible as long as they agree to our [terms]()
 - As a Sourcegraph Enterprise user, connect Cody to your Sourcegraph Enterprise instance.
 Instructions are here.

 > Note: There used to be two distinct VS Code extensions (Cody community and Cody enterprise) but they were merged into a single one.

-### How does Cody work (integration with CIP)?
+#### How does Cody work (integration with CIP)?

 To provide responses to requests, Cody does the following: